DU 402: The Art of Pattern Making

 What Comes Next

 DU 402 covers the blueprint.
 DU 403 covers what you do with it — walking through the full process of constructing a pair of jeans from cut fabric to finished garment.
+That's DU 403: How to Make a Pair of Jeans.

 ← Previous: DU 401 — How Denim Is Made | Next: DU 403 — How to Make a Pair of Jeans →